 Modern conservatism defends voluntary community, encourages strong families, praises earned wealth and demands honest labor.
 Racism oppresses.
 Conservatism liberates.
 Conservatives should be front and center, leading the way on how to end institutional racism in America.

-> Look at it like this: Democrats were the party of Jim Crow racism for nearly a century.
+Look at it like this: Democrats were the party of Jim Crow racism for over a century.
 1948 was the first year they adopted a party platform in favor of civil rights.
 By 1964, only 18 years later, Lyndon Johnson, of all people, pushed the Civil Rights Act through a reluctant congress.
 Lord knows the Democrats continue to have their own problems with race, but they no longer organize their existence around the perpetuation of overt White Supremacy.
 There’s no reason the Republicans can’t make the same kind of change—but they first have to decide that it’s time, finally, to do the right thing.

-> Race and Religion
+Race and Religion

 In his compelling book, White Too Long: The Legacy of White Supremacy in American Christianity (2020), Robert P. Jones, the director of the Public Religion Research Institute, offers many examples of how White Christians are more likely to be racist than most other White Americans.
 Just a few examples (all taken from pages 161 – 172):